 Federal Regulation 34 CFR68.41 requires Western Wyoming Community College to provide notice of Consumer Information.

 Federal law requires all colleges and universities participating in federally funded financial aid programs to make information about the institution available to the public, current and prospective students, current and prospective loan borrowers, and current employees.
 Western is committed to the principle of promoting access to information that will allow consumers such as students, parents, counselors, researchers, and legislators to make informed decisions about postsecondary education.
 This information is summarized for easy access below.
-Questions can be directed to the Office of Student Services.
+Questions can be directed to the Dean of Students at (307) 382-1644.

 Non-Discrimination & Equal Opportunity Statement

 Western Wyoming Community College (Western) does not discriminate on the basis of

 race, color, national origin, marital status, sexual preference, sex, religion, political

 belief, veteran status, age, or disability in admission or access to, or treatment,

 or participation in or employment in its educational programs or activities.
 We are

 an Equal Opportunity Employer and Institution (EOE/EOI).

 Inquiries concerning Title II, Title VI, Title VII, and Section 504 may be directed to the Vice President for Administrative Services at (307) 382-1621.
 Inquiries concerning Title IX may be directed to Amy Galley, Director of Wellbeing & Accessibility, at (307) 382-1645.
 Both may be reached at Western Wyoming Community College, 2500 College Drive, Rock Springs, WY 82901.